Addison Gallery of American Art Announces 2019–2020 Exhibition Program Exploring Social, Political, and Environmental Justice

 During the 1940s, American photographer Gordon Parks (1912–2006) grew from a self-taught photographer making portraits and documenting everyday life in Saint Paul and Chicago to a visionary professional shooting for Ebony, Vogue, Fortune, and Life.
 For the first time, the formative first decade of Parks’s 60-year career is the focus of an exhibition, which brings together 150 photographs and ephemera—including magazines, books, letters, and family pictures.
 The exhibition will illustrate Parks’s early experiences at the Farm Security Administration, Office of War Information, and Standard Oil (New Jersey), as well as his close relationships with Roy Stryker, Langston Hughes, Richard Wright, and Ralph Ellison, and reveal how these helped shape his groundbreaking style.
 A catalog with extensive new research and previously unpublished images will accompany the exhibition.

 The exhibition is curated by Philip Brookman, consulting curator, department of photographs, National Gallery of Art, Washington.
+The exhibition is organized by the National Gallery of Art, Washington, in collaboration with the Gordon Parks Foundation.
 Bank of America is a proud to be the national sponsor of Gordon Parks: The New Tide, Early Work 1940–1950.

 An Initiative of the Edward E. Elson Artist-in-Residence Program at the Addison Gallery of American Art